Appearance & Reality > The Lord Jesus Christ > Truly rich

 O Lord, when aroused, You will despise their form.

-When we look at what takes place in the world, verses 18 to 20 do not seem to be an adequate answer.
+These verses indicate how God views the wicked.
+God is against the wicked, and, at any time, He can destroy them.
+But when we look at what takes place in the world, verses 18 to 20 do not seem to give an adequate answer.
 On earth, the wicked are not always punished, and those who love the Lord are not always spared troubles.
-But these verses indicate how God views the wicked: “O Lord, when aroused, You will despise their form”.
-God is against the wicked, and, at any time, He can destroy them.
+This seems to be an injustice.

 21 When my heart was embittered